Written by Divinity Nutra, Updated on April 26, 2022

-Turmeric supplements offer a relatively safe profile with minimal side effects, even when using higher dosages.
+Turmeric supplements offer a relatively safe profile with minimal side effects, even when using a higher curcumin dosage.
 Researchers have taken an interest in curcumin as a method to provide effective anti-infection therapy and control fungal infections in cancer patients.

 To date, curcumin has demonstrated antifungal properties against the following Candida strains:

 Therefore, curcumin may help with IFI complications, increasing the fungal infection survival rate among cancer patients with Candida.
 (5)

 In the food industry, it’s common to use antifungal fumigants in food and crop production.
 One study used turmeric essential oils which proved useful in the inhibition of the Aspergillus flavus strain of fungi.
 (6)